rotki/rotki.com/content/documents/terms-of-service.md

 ---
 title: Terms Of Service
+description: The terms and conditions outline the rules and regulations for the use of rotki.com Website and all services offered in the Premium Rotki subscription.
 ---
 These terms and conditions outline the rules and regulations for the use of rotki.com Website and all services offered in the Premium Rotki